iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.0/report.md

 > App should include a unique personalised QR code for venues to scan, much easier than the current system and would remove the issues with incorrect data entry when entering facilities.
 As many others have reported Bluetooth drains battery so too tempting to turn if off<br> :date: __2020-12-31 23:37:22__

-> This app interferes with Bluetooth audio peripherals.
-When you come into close contact with another device, the sound in your BT device momentarily stops and resumes.<br> :date: __2020-12-31 00:22:46__

-> 2 problems with this app, not enough people are using it and it is chewing up too much of my battery.
-Otherwise, the app does not track my location.
-It keeps a log of all the installed phones I have been near for last 21 days.
-It does not upload this information unless I give the permission; and I will only be asked to do so in the event I had contact with someone who is infected.
-When I uninstall the app, all the data on my phone are deleted.<br> :date: __2020-12-30 23:49:12__

 #### 2-star reviews